AFulgens/ultimate-deutsch/sources/word-lists/a1/addendum.md

 [See full word-list here.](./A1.csv)

+## Notizen

+- 2nd meaning of "ankreuzen" ("gegen den Wind segeln") is currently omitted in the notes.
+- 4th, 5th meaning of "aufstehen" ("auf etwas stehen; aufruhen", resp. "offen stehen, geöffnet sein") have their perfect form with "ist" instead of "hat".
+These forms are currently omitted in the notes.

 ## Länder

 Apart from "Deutschland" (Germany) and related words, I added the same words for Austria and Switzerland.